 What is Pashmina?

 "Pashmina" is derived from "Pashm" which is a word of Persian language which means wool.
 However, with the passage of time, pashmina wool has come to be known as a special kind of wool.
 This wool is obtained from the outer skin of the high mountain goats living close to the treeline/snowline.
 These goats are found in the high altitudes of the Himalayas.
 The fiber is produced by hand spinning and weaving by the artisans in Nepal, and, Kashmir in the Indian subcontinent.
 The word, "Kashmir" was earlier spelled as Cashmere.
-The pashmina shawl and scarf produced in Kashmir are also called cashmere pashmina shawl and scarf which implies high quality pashmina wrap.
+The pashmina scarf and shawl produced in Kashmir are also called cashmere scarf and which implies high quality pashmina wrap.
 These shawls have been manufactured in Nepal and Kashmir for hundreds of years.
 The craze started in Europe when Napoleon presented a pashmina shawl to his wife who was enchanted by its regal feel and warmth, and, it became a timeless fashion accessory the world over from North America to Australia.

 Women's Fashion Accessory